DYung26/SyncSession/README.md

   </a>
 </div>

 SyncSession ensures seamless disconnection from sessions, whether initiated by the host or the members.
-Our WebSocket server to be hosted on [Chameleon](https://app.imperial.learnchameleon.com).
+Our WebSocket server to be hosted on [BuildQL (formerly Chameleon)](https://app.imperial.learnchameleon.com).